Sallustiano

-Sallustiano is the 17th rione of Rome, identified by the initials R. XVII.
+Sallustiano is the 17th rione of Rome, Italy, identified by the initials R. XVII.
 It is located within the Municipio I and the name refers to the ancient Gardens of Sallust (Horti Sallustiani), which were located here.

 History

-During the Augustan age, the area belonged to the regio Alta Semita (Latin for "high pathway").
+During the Augustan age, the area belonged to the regio Alta Semita (Latin for 'high pathway').

 Here were the Horti Sallustiani, which gave the rione its name, and the Temple of Venus Erycina, in the area between Via Piave and Via Calabria, no less important than the villa of Sallust, to the point that the golden mirror of the goddess on a blue background was chosen as the coat of arms of the rione.

 The famous Ludovisi Throne, found during the urbanization works in the area, was most likely part of the temple.

 Between Via Flavia and Via Servio Tullio stood the temple dedicated to the goddess Fortuna, while the circus of Flora was probably located between Via XX Settembre and Via Boncompagni.
 The Sallustian obelisk, found in the area of the Horti Sallustiani and now in Piazza della Trinità dei Monti, was not part of the spina of the circus, but more likely it adorned a private hippodrome of the villa of Sallust.

 Via Piave follows the route of the former Via Salaria Nova, which exited from Porta Collina in the direction of the demolished Porta Salaria.
 Near the street there was an important stately sepulchral area, which included the funerary monument to Sulpicius Maximus, today in the center of Piazza Fiume, and that of Cornelia, currently close to the walls in Corso Italia.

 In AD 410 the Visigoths of Alaric cut the aqueducts and plundered the villa of Sallust, which was reduced to a pile of rubble and definitively abandoned.
-Due to the consequent lack of water, the area between the Pincian and the Quirinal hill became depopulated.
+Due to the consequent lack of water, the area between the Pincian and the Quirinal Hill became depopulated.